vatsgoyal27/maze-solvers/README.md

 ## To-Do

-- Add more maze solving algorithms (eg: A*, Dijkstra, Floodfill)
+- Add more maze solving algorithms (eg: A*, Dijkstra)

 ---